Misleading Appeal to Authority

 In appeal to misleading authority, you write the final step as "…find out what the expert consensus is and rely on that.
 If so, then you may rationally rely upon the authority's opinion."
 Isn't "rely" here too strong of a word because consensus, in and of itself, does not necessarily show something to be likely to be true?
 For example, see the consensus on hormone-replacement therapy for women which has been completely reversed.

 We're not dealing, here, with theorems in logic or mathematics, so there is always room for error.
-Your example shows that that the expert consensus may be wrong, but not that "consensus, in and of itself, does not necessarily show something to be likely to be true".
+Your example shows that expert consensus may be wrong, but not that "consensus, in and of itself, does not necessarily show something to be likely to be true".
 If that were the case then there would be no expert opinion on the issue in question, which means that the case would fail at the second step, and never get to the final one.
 If the consensus of "expert" opinion on a certain subject isn't more likely to be true than an inexpert opinion, then it's worthless.
 Ignore it.

-- Now four points; I have combined two points into one so that the checklist parallels the four ways in which an appeal to expert opinion can go wrong.
+- Now four points; I combined two points into one so that the checklist parallels the four ways in which an appeal to expert opinion can go wrong.